GlobalToken Price Reaches $0.0006 on Major Exchanges (GLT)

-GlobalToken (CURRENCY:GLT) traded 0.9% higher against the dollar during the 1-day period ending at 15:00 PM E.T. on December 6th.
-One GlobalToken coin can now be purchased for approximately $0.0006 or 0.00000001 BTC on cryptocurrency exchanges.
-GlobalToken has a market capitalization of $71,883.27 and approximately $120.00 worth of GlobalToken was traded on exchanges in the last day.
-In the last week, GlobalToken has traded up 1.5% against the dollar.
+GlobalToken (CURRENCY:GLT) traded 0.5% higher against the US dollar during the 24-hour period ending at 9:00 AM E.T. on December 9th.
+During the last seven days, GlobalToken has traded up 4.3% against the US dollar.
+GlobalToken has a total market capitalization of $72,188.95 and $550.00 worth of GlobalToken was traded on exchanges in the last day.
+One GlobalToken coin can now be bought for about $0.0006 or 0.00000001 BTC on cryptocurrency exchanges.

 SHA-256 hashing algorithm.
 GlobalToken’s total supply is 121,926,850 coins.
 The Reddit community for GlobalToken is /r/GlobalToken and the currency’s Github account can be viewed here.
 GlobalToken’s official Twitter account is @GlobalTokenCoin and its Facebook page is accessible here.
-GlobalToken’s official website is globaltoken.org.
+The official website for GlobalToken is globaltoken.org.

 According to CryptoCompare, “GlobalToken is a PoW cryptocurrency based on SHA256 algorithm. “